inko-lang/inko/README.md

 Inko also works on Windows, but installing from source requires a Linux compatibility layer such as [MSYS2](http://www.msys2.org/) or [Linux for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+## Requirements

+* Ruby 2.3 or newer and RubyGems, for the compiler
+* Rust 1.28 or newer
+* Make 4.0 or newer

 ## Installation